Rickyc14/Apple-Amazon-Google-Analysis/README.md

 # Apple-Amazon-Google-Analysis

 Very few companies can match the influence these three posses.
-They are the trend-makers always trying to stay ahead of the curve.  <br>
+They are the trend-makers always trying to stay ahead of the curve, and despite not being immune to changes in the economic environment, they managed to thrive during all these years.<br>

 The archive above contains plot images and <em>xlsx</em> files with the data used for this project.
 This is a common data pattern for each trading computed and stored in the database:<br>